JellyRollJunior/steel-ball-messenger/README.md

 -   index redirects to login if user not logged in
 -   trigger refetch chats on new chat creation
 -   messages -> only return senderId, content, and date
-    -   (dont need to send message id and chatId)
+    -   (dont need to send chatId)
     -   orderby datetime
+    -   get /chats/:chatId
+        -   don't return chat (already have this)
+        -   return usernames